 Preparing artwork for print can be a little daunting, even for design pros out there.
-We’ve put together some simple steps to help you overcome some of the most common print designing and finishing mistakes, so you’ll achieve print perfection in no time!
+We’ve put together some simple steps to help you overcome some of the most common printing and finishing design mistakes, so you’ll achieve print perfection in no time!

 1. Use CMYK